emyklepacki/recipes-analysis/README.md

 | 61–90            |   38.3323 |    542.416 |  4.627   |

 ## Framing a Prediction Problem
-One column that I plan on trying to predict is minutes, as I want to predict whether these macro optimal meals are feasible for people with limited time in the kitchen.
-This is a regression problem given minutes is a numeric and continuous variable, and the difference between values is meaningful.
-So, I will be predicting prep time ('minutes') based on features like calories and protein.
-This helps me reach the goal of finding macro-friendly recipes that are time-efficient.
+One of the key columns I aimed to predict was `minutes`, which represents the total preparation time required for a recipe.
+Since minutes is a continuous numeric variable with meaningful differences between values (e.g., 15 minutes vs. 30 minutes), this frames the task as a regression problem.

+I selected `minutes` as the target because the focus of my analysis is to surface macro-friendly recipes—such as those that are high in protein and low in calories—that are also quick and efficient to make.
+Being able to estimate prep time helps determine whether these nutritious options are feasible for people with limited time.
+This is a predictive modeling task, as the input features used (such as calories, protein, sodium, percent daily values, etc.) are known ahead of time and would realistically be available prior to preparing the meal.

-I will be using Mean Squared Error (MSE) to evaluate the accuracy of my predictions.
-Since I’m working on a regression problem with a continuous target (minutes), MSE is appropriate because it penalizes larger errors more heavily, helping the model focus on minimizing big prediction mistakes.
+To assess how well the model performs, I used Mean Squared Error (MSE) as the evaluation metric.
+MSE is particularly suitable for regression tasks because it penalizes larger errors more severely, which helps the model avoid making significant mispredictions.
 This allows for a more precise estimate of how far off the predicted prep times are from the actual values.

 ## Baseline Model

-For the baseline model, I used linear regression to predict a recipe’s prep time (`minutes`) based on two numeric features: `calories` and `protein`.
+For the baseline model, I used linear regression to predict a recipe’s prep time (`minutes`) based on two numeric quantitative features: `calories` and `protein`.
 Since both features are already numerical and on a similar scale, I didn’t apply any additional preprocessing like scaling or encoding.
 The baseline regression model produced a Mean Squared Error (MSE) of 4941.87, which corresponds to a Root Mean Squared Error (RMSE) of approximately 70.3 minutes.
 This means that, on average, the model's predictions are off by about 70.3 minutes.
-Thus, this gives me a useful baseline to compare against as I improve the model using additional features.
+While the model is fairly simple and limited in the number of features it uses, it serves as a reasonable starting point.
+I wouldn’t consider it highly accurate for real-world use, as 70.3 minutes is a relatively high error for this set, but it provides a solid baseline to improve upon as I introduce more informative features in future models.

 ## Final Model

 To improve my baseline model, I built a final model using a Random Forest Regressor and engineered 5 new quantitative features from the recipe’s nutritional data: `total fat`, `sugar`, `carbohydrates`, `sodium`, and `PDV`.
 These were added to the original features (`calories` and `protein`) to better capture nutritional complexity and its potential impact on prep time.
-I applied appropriate transformations using a pipeline and used GridSearchCV for initial tuning.
-While the final model (MSE about 4790) only slightly outperformed the baseline (MSE about 4941), this small improvement suggests that nutrition may play a limited role in predicting cooking time, and that other factors like recipe steps, ingredients, or tags might be more influential in future models.

-<iframe
- src="assets/scatter_plot.html"
- width="1000"
- height="700"
- frameborder="0"
- ></iframe>
+By including these variables, I aimed to capture more of the underlying structure influencing how long a recipe might take to prepare.

+I implemented these transformations within a Pipeline, applying `StandardScaler` and `QuantileTransformer` where appropriate to ensure the model could learn effectively from features with different distributions.
+To tune the model, I used `GridSearchCV`, focusing on the number of estimators and tree depth.
+The best-performing configuration used `n_estimators=100` and `max_depth=5`.

+The final model achieved a Mean Squared Error (MSE) of approximately 4790 (69.2 minutes), compared to the baseline model’s MSE of 4941 (70.3 minutes).
+While the improvement is slight, it reflects that incorporating a broader set of nutritional features can provide some predictive value.
+However, the relatively small gain suggests that nutritional content alone may not be a strong predictor of prep time.
+In future iterations, including structural features like the number of steps, ingredients, or even text-based tags could further enhance performance.